Blue-Ventures-Conservation/gemdroid/README.md

 `ANYCHART_LICENSE=xyz`

-These secrets are also in our Secret Manager in Goole Cloud.
+These secrets are also in our Secret Manager in Google Cloud.
 They are referenced in the `AndroidManifest.xml` as `meta-data` tags on the `application`.
 Pulling the values out of `local.properties` and filling them into the manifest is done by the secrets gradle plugin that is part of the maps SDK: